 As in most civil law jurisdictions, the Portuguese succession legal framework is complex and characterised by strong limits to the right of free disposition mortis causa of one's property.
 Effectively, Portuguese succession law stipulates a forced heirship regime to protect the spouse, descendants and ascendants, ensuring these heirs to one-third to two-thirds of the deceased's total assets.

 The portion of the inheritance (deceased's estate) that is reserved for the legal heirs is generally safeguarded and cannot be affected by will or even (in most cases) by donations prior to death, as the assets could be reintegrated in the inheritance.

 A distinctive feature about Portuguese succession is that the Portuguese regime only applies if Portuguese law is considered to be the personal law of the deceased at the time of death or will, independent of the location of the assets comprising the inheritance, both movable and immovable (universal succession).

-As mentioned before, the Portuguese succession regime did not keep pace with regulation and social changes related to marital status, being largely irrelevant for succession purposes, de facto unions or civil partnerships and matrimonial property schemes adopted or prenuptial agreements, as none of these situations can affect the reserved portion or change the hierarchy of heirship.
+As mentioned before, the Portuguese succession regime has not kept pace with regulation and social changes related to marital status, these being largely irrelevant for succession purposes, de facto unions or civil partnerships and matrimonial property schemes adopted or prenuptial agreements, as none of these situations can affect the reserved portion or change the hierarchy of heirship.

 Any of the said wills are freely revoked, with special requirements applicable to the public will, which need to be done by a public (i.e., not confidential) deed.

-- the place where the will was concluded;
+- the law of the place where the will was concluded;

 - the personal law of the testator at the moment of the declaration;